mozzilemon/print_gguf/README.md

+# A small utility for parsing GGUF header & tensor_info

 print_gguf.py is a simple parsing script which parse the header block and the tensor_infos of GGUF file.

 ### How to use?